psychemedia/island-storynotes/de Godeton - Pepperpot.md

 against the King, Edward, earl of Chester, in the Isle of Wight of which he was convicted. . .
 .**3
 As the commerce between the continent and the mainland increased in volume this asset must have become much more valuable.
-It possibly explains the effort the early manorial lords ceem to have made to secure a sea-frontage on the exposed south side of the Island, however con- tracted the area might be.
+It possibly explains the effort the early manorial lords ceem to have made to secure a sea-frontage on the exposed south side of the Island, however contracted the area might be.
-The phrase “ flotsam and jetsam ” is often used, but the true mean- ing is not always fully understood.
+The phrase “ flotsam and jetsam ” is often used, but the true meaning is not always fully understood.
 In order to constitute a legal wreck the goods must come to land.
 If they continue at sea the law distin- guishes them by tHb above terms. “ Jetsam ” is applied where goods are cast into the sea, and there sink and remain under water; “flot- sam,” where the goods continue floating on the surface of the waves, and a third term, “ ligan,” where they are sunk in the sea, but tied to a cork or buoy to be found again, a mode of procedure endeared to the heart of many a bygone smuggler.
 The following deed is of interest, as showing that some of the rights claimed by the “ Lords of the Island ” in early days still appertained to the later governorship ;
 “ An agreement between Richard Worsley, Captaine of the Isle of Wight, and certyn Merchaunts of London, concerning Goods wrecked on the Island, 35 Henry VIII (1544)*